lifeBalance/sql-lab/book/README.md

 # SQL Lab
 This is a setup for learning SQL with the help of [Jupyter][1] notebooks.
 The idea is to be able of executing SQL queries from the notebook against a [PostgreSQL][2] server.
+We need two ingredients to make this happen:

+- Jupyter Lab, which will be running within a [Conda][4] virtual environment.
+- A [PostgreSQL][1] server and [pgadmin][2], which will be running in Docker containers.

-> The **original idea** was to run PostgreSQL from within the Conda environment, but couldn't make it work.
+The **original idea** was to run PostgreSQL from within the Conda environment, but couldn't make it work.
 Packages installed in such an environment, can't work as system services, so I could only reach them from within the environment; they weren't available when trying to reach them from, for example, [pgadmin][3] running in a Docker container.

-In this setup, Jupyter Lab will be running within a [Conda][4] virtual environment, whereas the [PostgreSQL][1] and [pgadmin][2] will be running in Docker containers.

-> These notes assume the Conda package is installed in our system.

 ## Setting up the virtual environment
 To create a virtual environment using Anaconda we run:
 ```
 conda create --name sql-lab
 ```

+> These notes assume the [Conda][4] package is [installed](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) in our system.

 Let's also create a folder to put the files (our database cluster and jupyter notebooks) we'll be using on this environment:
 ```